modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 ### 1.1 Vocabulary:

 - Entity: unit of data stored in a database (e.g.: person: (Paul, CA, 25)).
-- Attribute: Sub-part of entity (e.g.: person.age).
+- Attribute: sub-part of entity (e.g.: person.age).
 - Predicate: {true, false} function used to filter entities (e.g.: person.age > 25).
 - Locality of reference: it is much faster to access data in a contiguous manner.